Brown University, American Studies, Ph.D. (1996)

 Work in Progress (Book)

 The Feminist States of Critical Regionalism.
-Synthesis of Public Humanities project in activist surfing with contemporary literature and film study to investigate geographies and state imaginaries of feminist storytelling.
+Synthesis of Public Humanities project in activist surfing with contemporary literature and film study to investigate geographies and state imaginaries important to feminist storytelling.

 Work in Progress (Journal Special Issue)